Our archive summary can be accessed here: 2016 Global Impact Summary

-As a global technology company, we recognize our business has an impact on the planet.
-We are working to better understand, track and quantify our environmental footprint, even as we enable a more sustainable, circular economy.
+We recognize our business has an impact on the planet.
+We are working to better understand, track and quantify our environmental footprint as we enable more circular commerce.

 All businesses have an impact on the environment.
-And, like many companies, eBay’s largest environmental impacts are the result of our energy use. eBay’s overall energy use grew 1% between 2015 and 2016.
-This was due to the normal expansion of our data center infrastructure to support our customers, and office footprint for our employees.
-In 2016 data centers comprised 77% of total consumption.
+And, like for many companies, eBay’s largest environmental impacts are the result of its energy use. eBay’s overall energy use grew 6% between 2016 and 2017.
+This was due to the normal expansion of our office footprint and our data center infrastructure to support our customers.
+In 2017, data centers comprised 76% of our total consumption.

-In 2016 eBay’s carbon footprint was 110,079 metric tons of carbon dioxide equivalent (MTCO2e).
-Data centers comprised 56% of that footprint, with offices and business travel contributing the other 44%.
-Total emissions overall decreased by 36% due to the large increase in renewable energy use in our data centers.
+In 2017 eBay’s carbon footprint was 140,608 metric tons of carbon dioxide equivalent (MT CO2e).
+Data centers comprised 67% of our footprint, with offices and business travel contributing the other 33%.
+Total emissions overall increased by 9% due to increased energy consumption, particularly from the electric grid.

-Another way to look at carbon emissions is through the World Resource’s Institute’s Greenhouse Gas Protocol.
-This approach categorizes emissions into “Scopes”—Scope 1 is CO2 emitted directly by eBay, Scope 2 are emissions resulting from the grid electricity eBay consumes.
-Scope 1 emissions were nearly flat between 2015 and 2016 while Scope 2 emissions were cut in half as the result of the increased use of renewables.
+Another way to look at carbon emissions is through the World Resources Institute’s Greenhouse Gas Protocol.
+This approach categorizes emissions into “Scopes”—Scope 1 is carbon emitted directly by eBay; Scope 2 is emissions resulting from the grid electricity eBay consumes.
+Scope 1 emissions and Scope 2 emissions grew between 2016 and 2017 due to increased energy consumption, particularly from increased IT load at our data centers.

 Water is an increasingly precious resource worldwide, and this is only expected to intensify as the climate changes. eBay works to conserve water every day, and many of our sites have implemented water-saving technologies and processes.
-We’re now working to build a more robust system for tracking and managing water companywide.
-In 2016 we used about 138 million gallons of water.
-This includes our owned data center location as well as our large office locations.
+We’re now working to build a more robust system for tracking and managing water company-wide.
+In 2017, we used about 152 million gallons of water, a 5% increase from the year before.
+This includes our owned data center location, as well as our large office locations.
+The increase was due to the normal expansion of our data centers and offices to support our customers and employees.